 This tumor growth rate results in rapid death in untreated animals, with a median survival time of 24 days (Figure 2).
 While hind limb paralysis was observed in mice at advanced stages of disease, necropsy findings found evidence of several small nodules in the brain in the majority of euthanized animals.
 This is of particular interest given the known central nervous system (CNS) disease involvement which is observed in most patients with ALL.

 This model provides yet another tool for the preclinical development of therapies directed against B-cell malignancies, particularly in indications aimed at the treatment of ALL.
-Contact MI Bioresearch for your next ALL study or other B-cell malignancy related study.
+Contact Covance for your next ALL study or other B-cell malignancy related study.